The Brand Impact of Socially Conscious Advertising

 The best socially conscious advertising is those ads that make an unforgettable statement.
-These take the viewers out of their own heads with jarring visuals, engaging content, and bold execution.
+These take the viewers out of their own heads for a moment with jarring visuals, engaging content, and bold execution.
 They entertain, and their message stays with the viewer long after the commercial is over.
 Let’s explore three such ads that deftly link their brand’s core ethics with the brand itself.

-- Like A Girl: This engages an audience without preaching.
+1. Like A Girl: This engages an audience without preaching.
 A simple concept — exploring the “like a girl” trope — elicits thinking, laughter, and a swelling of pride for young girls everywhere.
 This is about more than just selling sanitary napkins.
 It aims to encourage a different kind of thinking and succeeds.

-- Expletive Interest: Airbnb’s slightly risky ad was so well-done, with beautiful imagery, smiling people, and lighthearted music, that it remains with the viewer long after the commercial ends.
+3. Expletive Interest: Airbnb’s slightly risky ad was so well-done, with beautiful imagery, smiling people, and lighthearted music, that it remains with the viewer long after the commercial ends.
 It also has a slightly edgy sense of humor that appeals to customers and welcomes them in.
 They succeed in linking an empathic worldview and inclusiveness to their brand.

 Meaningful socially conscious ads consistently hold the viewer’s interest from first impression through purchase or engagement and beyond.